dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 # Flask(-Apache2-wsgi-Python3-Ubuntu) Docker image

-To accommodate Flask app, with focus to run Flask app on Apache 2 (while wsgi, Python 3 are also important).
+To accommodate Flask app, with focus to run that Flask app on Apache 2 (while wsgi, Python 3 are also important).

 In other words, from this image Docker container could be created that will have: